jkurian/rust_hashmap/README.md

 # Hashmap and Hashset implementation in rust
-* This repo contains a basic implementation of a HashMap and a Hashset in rust
+* This repo contains a basic implementation of a HashMap and a Hashset in rust, both of which are still a WIP

 ## Hashmap
 ### Implemeneted functions
 * new, len, is_empty, contains_key, index, insert, remove, entry, or_insert, or_insert_with, or_default

 ## Hashset
 ### Implemented functions
 * new, len, is_empty, insert, get